-The difference between wall and floor tile may come from their technical difference or simply the visual difference.
-Some tiles are produced to be suitable for walls only because of its technical specifications.
+The difference may come from their technical difference or simply the visual difference.
+Manufacturers produce some tiles to be suitable for walls only because of their technical specifications.
 What’s the difference?
 Ceramic tiles that are produced to be used on walls are often produced with a lighter and softer body compared to ceramic floor tiles.
-They are both advantages as these tiles don’t put too much weight pressure on walls and they are also easy to work with especially in a bathroom where much cutting and hole drilling need to be done.
+These are advantages as these tiles don’t put too much weight pressure on walls and they are also easy to work with especially in a bathroom where much cutting and hole drilling need to be done.

-The difference between wall and floor tile is becoming vaguer and vaguer because of the increasing popularity of porcelain tiles.
-That is because porcelain tiles have a much denser body enabling them to be used both for walls and floors.
-In fact, many customers who shop at TFO often buy the same tiles for walls and floors for their bathrooms.
+The difference between them are becoming vaguer because of the increasing popularity of porcelain tiles.
+That is because porcelain tiles have a much denser body enabling you to use them both for walls and floors.
+In fact, many customers who shop at TFO often buy the same tiles for their bathroom walls and floors.
 This actually works really well, creating a seamless, modern and luxurious look in the bathroom.
-So is there any difference between wall and floor tiles in porcelain tiles?

-Some porcelain tiles are labelled as ‘wall tile’ or ‘floor tile’.
+Some manufacturers label porcelain tiles as a ‘wall tile’ or a ‘floor tile’.
 Why?
-It may just be that they are advertised so because they look better or are more practical there.
+It may just be that they look better or are more practical there.
 For example, in a bathroom application, as mentioned above, many decide to use the same type of tiles.
 But they often buy a 300x300mm size for the floor and a 300x600mm size for the walls.
 Why?
 Because the 300x300mm size is easier to work with to make a fall that would help water to drain properly.
-On the other hand, the 300x600mm size tiles are often preferred for the walls because laying wall tiles is usually straight forward and larger format tiles make the bathroom look bigger.
-In this case, the difference between wall and floor tile is just the size.
+On the other hand, many prefer the 300x600mm size tiles for the walls because laying wall tiles is usually straight forward and larger format tiles make the bathroom look bigger.
+In this case, the difference is just the size.

-As you can see, there is not a great deal of difference between wall and floor tile any more.
-Most porcelain tiles can be laid both on walls and floors these days.
+As you can see, there is not a great deal of difference between them any more.
+You can lay most porcelain tiles both on walls and floors these days.
 But that means it opens up a huge opportunity for everyone to use their imagination and be creative.
 You can perhaps use some coarse outdoor floor tiles on internal walls to add a rustic feel to the room.
-You might like to use timber look tiles in your bathroom from the floor to the ceiling.
-You can also use large format porcelain floor tiles on internal walls to create a feature wall.
+Or you might like to use timber look tiles in your bathroom from the floor to the ceiling.
+Even, you can also use large format porcelain floor tiles on internal walls to create a feature wall.